envelope-zero/frontend/README.md

 ## Deployment

-The frontend currently has two requirements:

-- The API needs to be available at the same hostname with the prefix `/api`
+The API needs to be available at the same hostname with the prefix `/api`.
-- Only `v1` of the API is supported

 ## Supported Versions